 “The main risk is that a crisis associated with your business will bring with it so much hardship that the survival of the business is unlikely,” Perry said.
 “Small companies … often have some limited coverage for crisis management.
 Most policies also afford coverage for slander and/or trespassing, for example, which may cause reputational damage.”
 However, he added, “every carrier is different.”

 According to Loughlin, small business owners interested in augmenting their standard policy with one that provides better crisis management or cyber liability coverage should ask themselves a few questions to gauge how significant a risk they’d be taking without it:

 - How many sensitive records do you retain?

 - Have you ever had a breach in the history of your company?

 - What are your revenues, and how would they be at risk in the event of an incident?

-These are the same questions underwriters consider when drafting reputational risk policies for small business.
-When you consider that buying insurance is essentially shifting the burden of risk from your own company to an insurance company, the answers to these questions become informative as to whether you should purchase more insurance.
-According to Loughlin, cyber liability insurance remains the most common policy required by small businesses today.
+These are the same questions underwriters consider when drafting reputational risk policies for small businesses.
+When you consider that buying insurance is essentially shifting the burden of risk from your company to an insurance company, the answers to these questions should tell you whether you should purchase more insurance.
+According to Loughlin, cyber liability insurance remains the most common policy small businesses require today.

 “Discussions of reputational risk have been swirling around the insurance industry for a long time,” he said.
 “Experts are always looking at ways to better insure it.
 The real highlight of today’s day and age is cyber liability and crisis management resulting out of data breaches.”

 Key takeaway: If you have an online presence, consider getting cyber insurance to mitigate the damage of a data breach, and ask your insurance carrier if your general liability policy has provisions to protect you in the event of negative public scenarios.